10 minutes daily for three weeks

 Looking on the bright side of life in general, or of a bad situation in particular, can increase happiness by boosting your sense of self-worth, motivating you to go after your goals, and enhancing your enjoyment of life.
 Regularly completing the silver linings exercise can help you get in the habit of recognizing positive aspects of your life and seeing the upside to challenging situations rather than fixating on the downsides.
 With repeated practice, you may find that it comes more naturally to look on the bright side, even when faced with difficulties in your life.

 Sergeant, S., & Mongrain, M. (2014).
 An online optimism intervention reduces depression in pessimistic individuals.
 Journal of Consulting and Clinical Psychology, 82(2), 263-274.

-Participants who completed a set of optimism exercises (this exercise and the Goal Visualization task) daily for three weeks reported greater engagement in life and less dysfunctional thinking (e.g., believing that small failures make one a failure as a person) at the end of the study than they had at the start of it.
-Participants who had a tendency to be pessimistic especially benefited from the exercise and showed fewer depressive symptoms afterward.
-However, these effects seemed to wear off two months later, suggesting the need to repeat this practice periodically.
+After completing Finding Silver Linings and the Goal Visualization exercises daily for three weeks, people reported greater engagement in life and less negative thinking than before.
+Those who had a tendency to be pessimistic especially benefited from the exercises and showed fewer depressive symptoms afterward.
+These effects seemed to wear off two months later, though, suggesting it’s helpful to repeat this practice periodically.

 Myriam Mongrain, Ph.D., York University

 Check out the Goal Visualization practice, which was developed and studied in tandem with this Silver Linings practice.

 Drozd, F., Mork, L., Nielsen, B., Raeder, S., & Bjørkli, C. A. (2014).
 Better days—A randomized controlled trial of an internet-based positive psychology intervention.
 The Journal of Positive Psychology, 9(5), 377–388.